-9. Adequacy of mitigation measures to minimize environmental impacts in quantitative terms: An Initial Study and Mitigated Negative Declaration was prepared to analyze the proposed project.
-The Initial Study/Mitigated Negative Declaration determined that, with implementation of one mitigation measure (which has also been included as a condition of approval in the PDP Resolution), the project would not result in any significant environmental impacts.
+9. Adequacy of mitigation measures to minimize environmental impacts in quantitative terms:

+An Initial Study and Mitigated Negative Declaration was prepared to analyze the proposed project.
+The Initial Study/Mitigated Negative Declaration determined that, with implementation of one mitigation measure (included as a condition of approval within this resolution), the project will not result in any significant environmental impacts.